Guide to the Hospice VAT including the Refund Scheme

 What HMRC cannot accept is that the CGS can adjust VAT recovered before the scheme using the recovery calculated post scheme.
 For example if you built an extension in March 2014 when your recovery was 20% you cannot recover additional VAT on that work via the CGS now your recovery is 91%.

-The HMRC position does mean that there are potentially opportunities for hospices that register for VAT after the introduction of the scheme.
+The HMRC position does mean that there are potential opportunities for hospices that register for VAT after the introduction of the scheme.
 If you contact me I can elaborate.

 Summary of the VAT Treatment of Common Hospice Activities